jermbo/Talks/AdvancedSass/AdvancedSass.md

 #### Break Points

-A very common issue I see any in project are well defined break points.
+A very common issue I see any in project are lack of well defined break points.
 I utilize the "Adaptive Responsive Design" and the "desktop first" approach.
 The technique I am about to show you works with the "mobile first" approach as well.
 Either way, I define a set of container max widths, and break points at which I expect my screen to change.

 ```Scss
 $container-max-widths: (